 Monday, April 27, 2020

-Dave's World
+Danny's World

 Like most—if not all families—they were a dysfunctional lot.
 But that over-used label cuts a rather wide swath.
 There is run-of-the-mill dysfunction and a more compelling kind that is the stuff of—say—a laugh-riot sitcom.
 When I was fourteen and fifteen, an older teenager, neighbor, and friend—a mentor of sorts—collaborated with me on a series of very raw comic strips, assorted standalone cartoons, and sundry prose based on this singular family.
-While there was ample fodder for all to observe in the public square, he was a relative who—courtesy of living in the same small apartment building and attending various family gatherings—was the proverbial fly on the wall.
+While there was ample fodder for all to observe in the public square, he was a relative who—courtesy of living in the same two-family apartment building and attending various family gatherings—was the proverbial fly on the wall.
 My friend was privy to behind-the-scenes goings-on, idiosyncrasies, and banter that I could only dream of witnessing first-hand.

 Fast forward four decades and I still possess a compendium of miscellaneous scraps of paper from that creative snapshot in time.
 Unfortunately, I was too young to take it to the next level and pitch a sitcom idea to the networks.
 The time was certainly ripe—the 1970s—for an urban family-based comedy.
 But, honestly, I churned out this stuff to please my older friend and confidante—period.
 When he laughed—and he often would hysterically—that was good enough for me.
 It was the quintessential inside joke that underscored a bygone era, the passion of youth, and the preciousness of a moment that, regrettably, couldn’t and didn’t last forever.

-In this family affair, I knew Dave the least.
+In this family affair, I knew Danny the least.
 He was considerably older than me—a grown-up—by the time I was relishing being on the outside looking in on his family.
 Sure, he was the normal one, but I think the quiet one might be a more apt description.
 His comedic bona fides revolved around his bear-hairy body, propensity to sweat profusely no matter the season, and relative silence.

 (Photos from the personal collection of Nicholas Nigro)